 District attorneys all over the country are now opening investigations into the singer’s alleged crimes.
 Investigations were opened in New York, Chicago, Atlanta, and here in Dallas.
 Just based on the allegations from the documentary there is a slew of charges that could possibly be brought against the musician.
 Let’s look at what possible crimes Kelly could be faced with.

-Kelly was famously tried for child pornography charges in 2002 related to a video he allegedly made showing him having sex with a 14 year old girl.
+Kelly was famously tried for child pornography charges in 2002 related to a video he allegedly made showing him having sex with a 14-year-old girl.
 Kelly was found not guilty on 14 counts in 2008 after a jury trial where the alleged victim refused to testify.
-This was not the first and only time the singer was accused of making sex tapes with underaged girls.
+This was not the first and only time the singer was accused of making sex tapes with underage girls.
 There have been at least two more accusations that Kelly had made tapes of himself having sex with girls under the age of 17.
-In Texas, a conviction for possession of child pornography is a third degree felony with a possible prison sentence of between 2 and 10 years and a fine up to $10,000.
+In Texas, a conviction for possession of child pornography is a third-degree felony with a possible prison sentence of between 2 and 10 years and a fine up to $10,000.
 A conviction would also mean the offender would have to register as a sex offender.